TMinchington/sass/README.md

 This script executes a set of subscripts used to assign spots detected by imaris to their closest surface in Drosophila embryos.

 It will also return a midline for an expression domain and the distances of cells from that expression domain.

 This is currently only tested on expression domains running along the AP axis as used in:

- Modulation of promoter occupancy dictates the transcriptional response to graded BMP signalling levels in the Drosophila embryo
+Modulation of promoter occupancy dictates the transcriptional response to graded BMP signalling levels in the Drosophila embryo.

 Caroline Hoppe, Jonathan Bowles,  Thomas G. Minchington, Catherine Sutcliffe,  Priyanka Upadhyai,  Magnus Rattray,  Hilary L. Ashe

 doi: https://doi.org/10.1101/837179

 Use of this script and all components requires aknowldgement to the author Thomas G Minchington and citation of the above paper.